Part of the 2020 Higher Education Relief Package

 You will also require a reliable internet connection.
 You should expect to download about 1-2 GB of data each month while studying.

-The undergraduate certificates are only available to domestic students.
+Yes the certificates are now all available to international students.

 Applying and Enrolling